undistro/zora/docs/getting-started/installation.md

 This command will install Zora in `zora-system` namespace, creating the namespace if it doesn't already exist.

 !!! info "Zora OSS + Zora Dashboard"
-    To integrate your Zora OSS installation with Zora Dashboard, you need to provide `saas.workspaceID` parameter in installation command.
+    To integrate your Zora OSS installation with Zora Dashboard, you need to authenticate with the authorization server and provide `saas.workspaceID` parameter in installation command.
     For more information, please refer to [this page](../dashboard.md#getting-started).

 With the following commands, you can verify if Zora has been successfully installed and retrieve installation notes: